eclipse-sumo/sumo/docs/web/docs/Tutorials/HighwayDetector.md

 similar to the [dfrouter](../dfrouter.md).
 Three mandatory input files are needed, i.e. the SUMO network (.net.xml) and two files, which specify detectors and flows respectively.
-The type of the detectors (source, sink, inbetween) can be detected by the script or read from the given detector file.
+The type of the detectors (source, sink, in between) can be detected by the script or read from the given detector file.
 As an example the script can be executed as

 ```